-YOUR AUDIT ENGAGEMENT TEAM
+2. YOUR AUDIT ENGAGEMENT TEAM

-- Lucy Nutley Director - Lucy is the Engagement Lead for the audit and will be the key point of contact for the Audit Committee.
+- Lucy Nutley Director

+- Lucy is the Engagement Lead for the audit and will be the key point of contact for the Audit Committee.
 She will have overall responsibility for delivering a high quality audit to the College.
+Lucy will be responsible for the opinions given on the financial statements and will liaise with the Principal, Head of Finance and Financial Accountant.
+She will attend Audit Committee meetings where appropriate..

+- Lucy.nutley@mazars.co.uk

-Lucy will be responsible for the opinions given on the financial statements and will liaise with the Principal, Vice-Principal and Financial Accountant.
-She will attend Audit Committee meetings, and where appropriate, Board meetings. - Lucy.nutley@mazars.co.uk - Ruth Holland Manager - Ruth will manage and coordinate the audit and be the key point of contact for the Vice-Principal and Financial Accountant, as well as liaising with Internal Audit.
-Ruth will oversee completion of audit work to a high standard and attend Audit Committees as appropriate. - Ruth.holland@mazars.co.uk - Hayley Kerr- Audit Team Leader - Hayley will be responsible for leading the onsite work, reviewing the work of more junior members of the team and performing the audit work in more specialised areas. - Hayley.kerr@mazars.co.uk
+- Ruth Holland Manager

+- Ruth will manage and coordinate the audit and be the key point of contact for the Head of Finance and Financial Accountant, as well as liaising with Internal Audit.
+Ruth will oversee completion of audit work to a high standard and attend Audit Committees.

+- Ruth.holland@mazars.co.uk

+- Scott Johnstone Audit Team Leader

+- Scott will be responsible for leading the onsite work, reviewing the work of more junior members of the team and performing the audit work in more specialised areas.

+- Scott.johnstone@mazars.co.uk